-Russell: I do have an article, Annemarie, which talks a little bit about Herbert Aonso as well, but it's just called Listening for Your Name, Hearing Your Purpose, which we can share with people.
-I just have to find the source of it, but I think it's actually quite a nice little article and it uses the work of Alonso as well.
+Russell: I do have an article, Annemarie, which talks a little bit about Herbert Alphonso as well, but it's just called Listening for Your Name, Hearing Your Purpose, which we can share with people.
+I just have to find the source of it, but I think it's actually quite a nice little article and it uses the work of Alphonso as well.